sindresorhus/electron-better-ipc/readme.md

 Data to send to the receiver.

-### ipc.answerMain(channel, callback)
+### ipcRenderer.answerMain(channel, callback)

-This method listens for a message from `ipc.callRenderer` defined in the main process and replies back.
+This method listens for a message from `ipcMain.callRenderer` defined in the main process and replies back.

 Returns a function, that when called, removes the listener.